 -- I’m talking about strategies for being at your absolute best, always.

-Focus on the task at hand.
-ONE STEP AT A TIMEsports and skills in which >.
+Focussing on the task at hand.
+ONE STEP AT A TIME.

+I had no idea that many of the sports and skills in which I pushed for excellence were indirectly preparing me for success as a future Olympic athlete.

 (CLICK)